Java Program to Handle Checked Exception

 - Using a try-catch block defined output will be shown.

-This Exception occurs when methods like Class.forName() and LoadClass Method etc unable to find the given class name as a parameter.
+Now let us discuss one more checked exception that is ClassNotFoundException.
+This Exception occurs when methods like Class.forName() and LoadClass Method etc. are unable to find the given class name as a parameter.